RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 This cookbook demonstrated how RapidFire AI transforms SFT experimentation from a slow, sequential process into fast, parallel exploration:

-1. **Define Multiple Configs**: Use `List()` wrappers to create configuration variations
+1. **Define a Config Group**: Use `List()` wrappers to specify multiple configurations
-2. **Run Concurrently**: `RFGridSearch` orchestrates all configs with chunk-based scheduling
+2. **Run Concurrently**: `RFGridSearch` orchestrates all runs with chunk-based scheduling
 3. **Monitor Live**: Real-time dashboard shows all training curves simultaneously
-4. **Adapt Mid-Flight**: IC Ops let you stop losers and clone winners
+4. **Adapt Mid-Flight**: IC Ops let you stop underperforming runs and clone-modify promising ones

-**The Result**: You can compare 4-8 configurations in the time it previously took to run just one, enabling you to find better models faster and more efficiently.
+**The Result**: You can compare 4-8 runs in the time it previously took to train just one, enabling you to find better models faster and more efficiently.

 ---